8 - 12

 Minimum Tank Size

-General: The Tiger Oscar (Astronotus ocellatus) is a colorful South American Cichlid that naturally occupies slow-moving waterways of the Amazonian Basin.
+General: The lemon oscar is a colorful South American cichlid that naturally occupies slow-moving waterways of the Amazonian Basin.
 Since becoming introduced to the hobby, there have been many variations of color produced through captive breeding (Albino, Red, Yellow).
 This species can live past ten years in aquaria and are known to be territorial.
-An air stone should be implemented in an aquarium with Oscars, as they require an oxygen rich environment but prefer slow current.
+An air stone should be implemented in an aquarium with oscars, as they require an oxygen rich environment but prefer slow current.
 This species is relatively hardy, but cannot handle many stressors such as pH, temperature, and high levels of NO3 (nitrate) / NO2 (nitrite).

-Aquarium Diet: Carnivorous Cichlid pellet, insects, brine shrimp, blackworms, ghost shrimp, feeder fish
+Aquarium Diet: Carnivorous cichlid pellets, insects, brine shrimp, blackworms, ghost shrimp, feeder fish.